The Wildland Firefighter

 Becoming a Wildland Firefighter

-Step Two: Next, you must earn your “Red Card” or Interagency Incident Qualification Card by completing the National Wildfire Coordinating Group Basic Firefighter course (S-130) and the Introduction to Fire Behavior course (S-190).
-In addition to classroom and field training, you also must pass a strenuous physical work-capacity test to prove that you are able to perform physically arduous tasks in the field.
+Next, you must earn your “Red Card” or Interagency Incident Qualification Card by completing the National Wildfire Coordinating Group Basic Firefighter course (S-130) and the Introduction to Fire Behavior course (S-190).
+In addition to classroom, field training, and RT-130 in out years, you must also pass an Ardurous Work Capacity Test to become an employee or authorized volunteer.